smith11235/deep_import/README.md

 * Debugging can be done, on a single instance, with or without DeepImport
   * No need to re-write code to confirm functionality or parity

+See the data loading code example below for proof of this, along with the rspec examples.

 ## Setup and Usage

 **Warning:** Only works currently with postgres (mysql pending).